cjnucette/notes/git-branching-and-merging.md

 Lists all remote branches.

 ## `git branch --merged`.
-Show which branches are merged.
+Shows which branches are merged.

+## `git branch -vv`
+Shows local branches and their remote tracking branches.
+It also shows the hash code and commit message of the latest commit.
+It also tells you if the remote branch has been deleted.

 ## `git checkout <branch name>`
 Changes the current branch to the given branch.
 HEAD now will point to this branch.